divedconh287/OrangeSchnitzelTidbit/README.md

 - 8th of September: I've actually started learning HTML & CSS in school.
 - 19th of September: Created a [README.md.](https://github.com/divedconh287/OrangeSchnitzelTidbit)
 - 9th of October: Trying to sync VSCode &amp; Neocities for editing convenience.
-- 10th of October: reset this repo.
+- 10th of October: Reset this repo.